yuta2k/EMA-VFI_out_images/README.md

   <img src=figs/out_Nx.gif width=340 />
 </p>

-## Implemented on this form: Batch interpolation
+## Implemented on this fork: Batch interpolation

 This fork can batch frame interpolation from multiple image files.